Isabela192/Isabela192/README.md

 Welcome to my GitHub!

-I'm currently working as a software engineer at Nubank
+I'm currently working as a software engineer at Nubank and I also have a [Blog](isabela192.github.io).

+Feel free to check it out! 🥳

 <h2  align='center'>✨✨✨ There are 335 days remaining in 2025 ✨✨✨ </h2>